RichSteini/Auctionator-TBC-2.4.3/README.md

 ## Acknowledgements

-I only made this version (WOTLK backport) work for the TBC 2.4.3 client by rewriting the multi-sell procedures.
-If you like the addon want to support the original authors that made it, go to [Auctionator Classic/Retail](https://github.com/Auctionator/Auctionator).
+I only made this version (WOTLK backport) work for the TBC 2.4.3 client by rewriting the multi-sell procedures and fixing some other issues.
+If you like the addon and want to support the original authors that made it, go to [Auctionator Classic/Retail](https://github.com/Auctionator/Auctionator).